2k1dmg/cta/Barsilian.md

  f ī v a p r o l d j w
   ü ç s m i t c b ğ
 ```
+Other letters can be entered through AltGr.
+Each alphabet has its own for Cyrillic from Russian for Latin from English.
+For the Cyrillic alphabet: ө - ц, ң - щ, ә - ъ, ү - я, җ - ь.
+For Latin: k - q, h - x .

 Some instilled in:

 letters as in Turkish (Kumyk, Crimean Tatar), and not as in Tatar